bibekg/bibekg-dot-com/src/app/home.md

 # 👋🏽 Hey there!

 My name is **Bibek Ghimire**.
-I'm a software engineer based in the San Francisco Bay Area.
+I'm a software engineer based in the San Francisco Bay Area and a proud UCLA alum.
 I'm currently working on [internal docs](https://www.writethedocs.org/videos/portland/2024/sociological-considerations-in-designing-an-internal-documentation-platform-alistair-gray/) and AI tools at [Stripe](https://stripe.com).

 {% contact-links /%}